zapabug/ZapSliggers/documentation/docs/testGameplay.md

 2.  **Mobile Signer Status (NIP-46):**
     *   Is the mobile signer app (e.g., Amber, Nostr Wallet Connect) still running in the foreground or background?
 Mobile OS can aggressively close apps.
-    *   Did the connection between Klunkstr and the signer app time out or get closed by the OS?
+    *   Did the connection between Zapsliggers and the signer app time out or get closed by the OS?
 Check the console for NIP-46 related errors (`NostrConnectSignerWrapper` logs, connection closed messages).
     *   Try keeping the signer app active in the foreground when sending the DM.

 3.  **Detailed Mobile Console Logs:**